IRLL/HierarchyCraft/paper.md

 Crafter [@hafner2022benchmarking] presents a lightweight grid-based 2D environment, with game mechanics akin to Minecraft and poses similar challenges including exploration, representation learning, rewards sparsity and long-term reasoning.
 Although Crafter offers 22 different tasks displayed in \autoref{fig:CrafterRequirements}, the **underlying hierarchical structure is fixed**, restricting how researchers can investigate the impacts of changes to the hirerachy.
-Furthermore, the tasks considered by the authors do not include navigation subtasks (e.g., find water, look for a cow, wait for a plant to grow, go back to a table, etc.) or certain optional but useful subtasks (e.g., swords and the skill of dodging arrows contribute to making the task of killing skeletons easier), leading to abrupt drops in success rates in the hierarchy instead of a more gradual increase in difficulty.
+Moreover, the tasks considered by the authors do not encompass various navigation-related subtasks (such as finding water, locating a cow, waiting for a plant to grow, or returning to a table), nor do they include certain optional but beneficial subtasks (for example, using swords or the skill of dodging arrows can make the task of defeating skeletons easier).

+This omission results in abrupt drops in success rates within the hierarchy, rather than a more gradual progression in difficulty.
+This highlights that the hierarchy presented by the authors is incomplete, as it fails to capture the full range of subtasks in Crafter and the necessary or helpful interactions between them for successfully completing higher-level tasks.
-![Partial Hierarchical structure of the Crafter environment.
+![Hierarchical structure of the Crafter environment as presented by the authors of Crafting with their success rates.
 Inspired from Figure 4 of [@hafner2022benchmarking]\label{fig:CrafterRequirements}](docs/images/CrafterRequirementsGraph.png){ width=80% }

 ### PDDLGym